-Table 4.2.2 - Pros Vs Cons Table Comparing Two Vs One Application.
-This table shows the positives and negatives for separating into two applications and combining into one application.
+Table 4.2.1 - Pros Vs Cons Table Comparing True Force Designs.
+This table shows the positives and negatives for the current product's mobile app and our proposed mobile app.

-4.3 FINAL DESIGN
+4.3 PROPOSED DESIGN

 4.3.1 Overview

 The TrueForce Technology app is composed of 3 main systems: the mobile application, the data storage, and the weight rack (see Figure 4.3.1).
 The purpose of the weight rack is to measure the force exerted by a user and share the data with the application's interface.
 This communication is done through Bluetooth.
 The purpose of the application is to display current and past information to the user.
 The data stored from the application to the database includes player lift data, teams, athletes on specific teams, and different exercises.
 See figure 4.3.2